-Phillip Island Nature Parks is a not for profit organisation that manages 1805 hectares of crown land across Phillip Island.
+Phillip Island Nature Parks is a self-funded organisation that manages 1805 hectares of crown land across Phillip Island.
 We are committed to partnering with our community to protect nature for wildlife.
 If you live locally or are a regular visitor to Phillip Island, we invite you to take part in the conversation and get involved in any way you can.

 The Nature Parks Locals Pass is your annual ticket to the Penguin Parade, Antarctic Journey, Koala Reserve and Churchill Island, providing great member offers & discounts.